Alaiitoc/kata-python/flightRadar/README.md

 # Repo Explaination

+## TODO

+The kafka cluster works well in the dockers and it is possible to interact with it through the jupyter notebooks.
+Next steps :
+- [] Dockerising consumer and producer app
+- [] connect the differents dockers
+- [] connect the streamlit docker with the others
+- [] put the data in docker volumes
+- [] actually use the data for the app
+- [] implement the back in pyspsark

+V2 :
+- rewrite everything in a live table format (Delta Table/ Apache Iceberg)

+## app

+Folder with the original solution in a dockerised streamlit app :

 - requirements.txt
 - test.ipynb is a jupyter notebook used to test and understand the dataset
 - ETL.ipynb is a jupyter notebook used to clean the dataset and create the files